 My sister recently unearthed this photo of Wee Baby JulThumbscrew experiencing the Atlantic Ocean for the first time.
 I developed an immediate, nigh-unto incapacitating desire for an adult-sized version of the swimsuit I was wearing in the photo.
 Does a grown-up version of this thing exist?
 WHERE?!
 If not, is anyone making decent custom swimwear these days (perhaps on Etsy)?
 Thanks, Hive!

 Where can I find cool clothes outside of the normal mens range in regular sizes? [more inside]

 I am aiming to sell a men's fashion line on-line beginning in June.
 I am doing research about on-line selling platforms.
 The concerns I have on my end is free shipping costs and product return (if the the items do not fit) I have checked Amazon and they do charge shipping costs.
 Now looking for some local e-commerce businesses.
+Any other suggestions?

 The focus should be on the bride, NOT on the taffeta-covered hobo skulking around the cheese trays: please, PLEASE help me (a non-fancy-dressing lady) dress myself for the four weddings I'll be attending this year.
 (Sequins shaped like) snowflakes inside! [more inside]